China’s rare earth hub is rolling out massive subsidies to fix the industry’s Achilles heel

 One driving cause for the excess byproducts, according to the experts, is that China lacks the advanced technological capacity to carry out deep processing of lanthanum and cerium in the midstream sector, to turn them into products that could fetch better prices.
 Meanwhile, there’s a relative lack of demand from downstream firms for the processed lanthanum and cerium.
 Addressing both those weaknesses will help extend the entire rare earth industry chain, and help the midstream and downstream segments reinforce one another.

-“The properties and application areas of these elements [lanthanum and cerium] have not been fully explored and are bottlenecks that limit the overall effectiveness of the rare earths as a family of elements,” Cui Lingxiao, director of the Baotou Rare Earth Research Institute,
+“The properties and application areas of these elements [lanthanum and cerium] have not been fully explored and are bottlenecks that limit the overall effectiveness of the rare earths as a family of elements,” Cui Lingxiao, director of the Baotou Rare Earth Research Institute, said in an interview in April (link in Chinese).

 China’s energy transition may also present opportunities for its rare earth industry.
-As the country aims to peak carbon emissions by 2030 and to be carbon neutral by 2060, hydrogen is slated to be
+As the country aims to peak carbon emissions by 2030 and to be carbon neutral by 2060, hydrogen is slated to be play a larger role in the overall energy mix.
+That will in turn require hydrogen storage, for which China is currently developing a rare earth alloy electrode that uses lanthanum and cerium as inputs.

 Whether that product will be commercially successful and use up excess rare earth byproducts at scale remains to be seen, given China has been intensively researching uses for these elements for years, Krümmer notes, yet the byproducts problem persists.